Data Structures and Algorithms Notes

 find can be optimized with path compression, which flattens the structure of the tree whenever find is called.
 This means that every node points directly to the topmost parent, speeding up future find operations.

 union can be optimized with rank-ordering, which keeps track of the maximum height of the trees.
 When two trees are combined, the tree with a lower height is made a child of the tree with a higher height.
 This keeps the overall structure more balanced and prevents long chains of nodes, which would slow down find operations.
-Note that only when they are equal could the height increase.
+Only when the heights of the trees are equal could the height increase.

 parent = list(range(n))